Rethinking Writing in the Age of AI

 Empowering and Motivating Students Through Better Assignment Design

 This workshop was the culmination of the Fall 2020 Writing Fellows Program.
 In the video below, each Fellows shares one pedagogical tool developed along their WID journey.
 Topics include creating meaningful problems, writing in genres, self-reflections, and group projects.
-Participants should bring in one assignment to refresh.
+Here are the slides from the session.

 Read More about Empowering and Motivating Students Through Better Assignment Design